Best HID Kits: Upgrade Your Car Headlights For Better Lighting And Driving Safety

 Despite these features, the kit has single-sided wiring, which can make it tricky to install.
 In addition, the kit doesn’t offer a good selection of colors.
 Finally, the bulbs are prone to malfunctioning at odd times.

-Best HID Kit Honorable Mention: H11 Morimoto Elite
+Honorable Mention: H11 Morimoto Elite

 This is one of the top-end products on the market price-wise.
 Its hefty price, however, is well justified given its heavy-duty construction.
 The high-quality build is also backed by a five-year warranty.